- Jul 30, 2012

-When your Mac is ineligible to download Catalina or Big Sur
+When your Mac is ineligible to download Catalina or Newer macOS versions

-If your Intel Mac is from approximately 2011/12 or older (see post #2) you won't be able to download Catalina/Big Sur from the Mac App Store.
-Follow the instructions in this video to enable the download of Catalina directly from Apple on your older Intel Core 2 Duo or 1st/2nd generation Intel Core i based Mac.
+If your Intel Mac is from approximately 2011/12 or older (see post #2) you won't be able to download Catalina from the Mac App Store.
+Follow the instructions in these videos to enable the download of Catalina or newer macOS versions directly from Apple on your older Intel Core 2 Duo or 1st/2nd generation Intel Core i based Mac.

 The reason you'll use gibMacOS is not to upgrade your older Mac.
 It's purpose is to allow the download of High Sierra, Mojave, Catalina or Big Sur so that you can create a USB installer to perform the macOS install on a PC.

 Note: You can also use this method on your CustoMac to download and create the complete macOS install app.
 This is helpful when you try to download the full installer from the MAS and only get the small 19MB "stub" installer.

 Also note that Mojave and High Sierra are available for download using this method.
 Apple pulls those from the MAS after so many months/years and then you cannot download them any longer.
 The video shows a download of 10.15.4 but you'll want to get the latest 10.15.7 version of Catalina which is now available.

 If you need a version of macOS such as Yosemite, El Capitan or Sierra see the following guide to get those:

 Watch the complete video from beginning to end.
 After the download of Catalina you'll need to build the installer app and then move it to your Applications folder.
 Required for the use of UniBeast for Catalina later on in the process.
 Currently, you won't be using Unibeast or Clover if you have an AMD Ryzen CPU system.
 Best to use OpenCore on an AMD build.
 Make the USB installer with the createinstallmedia method from Apple.

 For those downloading Big Sur, Monterey or Ventura, watch this video.